|Elliott Sound Products||Benefits of Bi-Amping (Not Quite Magic, But Close) - Part 2|

 It is notable that no harmonics are shown for voice - not because they don't exist, but because voice contains other noises (plosives, sibilance and other non-harmonically related sounds).
 The sound of a "p" right next to a microphone can generate frequencies below 20Hz, and sibilance can create sound above 20kHz.
 Many of the other harmonic limits shown are considered to be well shy of reality - cymbals can generate frequencies up to around 100kHz for example, but virtually no-one records them and they are considered redundant by most people.
 I have not attempted to amend the original in this respect, but preferred to leave it as originally created.
 Interestingly, it seems that no-one is interested enough to re-create this diagram using modern measurement techniques (pity).

 The diagram is interesting and included here because it shows the general balance of musical instruments very well.
-The 'intelligence band' I referred to in several places on this site covers from roughly 300Hz to 3kHz (D4 to F7).
+The 'intelligence band' I referred to in several places on this site covers from roughly 300Hz to 3kHz (D4 to F7) and is indicated at the bottom of the drawing.
 Somewhat surprisingly, with only this frequency band, we can discern who is speaking and what is being said, or which instrument is playing - we can even hear the bass!
 This is as heard through telephones ... fixed line, not mobile (the latter are often digital effects units more than telephones) or small portable AM/FM radios through their little speakers.
 That our ear-brain combination can gather so much from so little is nothing short of astonishing, so this is an area I like to cover with a single driver if at all possible.

 Of course, it is not only an important frequency band, but a difficult one to reproduce accurately.
 This is the true mid-range band.
 Mess this up, and your best efforts at speaker building will never sound right.